-Some of the bean salad recipes can be used as a lunch meal by only adding bread with them.
+Some of the bean salads can be used as a lunch meal by only adding bread with them.
 The beans with other ingredients like cheese, boiled eggs, other vegetables and grains will provide enough protein and other nutrients for a complete meal.
 These salads can also provide a healthy recipe for lunch or as an accompaniment to a meal depending on what additional ingredients are added.

 One of my favorite bean salads is the following.
 It can be either a three or four bean.
 In some areas it is hard to find the yellow wax beans so use three beans or add another type.